TirthGajjar0/Machine-Learning_TuteDude/Assignment 1 - Food Delivery Dataset/README.md

 - Scikit-learn
 - Matplotlib

+## Limitations
+The dataset contained only 200 records, which limited the model's ability to learn complex patterns.
+Additionally, some factors that significantly influence delivery time may not have been included in the dataset.
+As a result, model performance was moderate, particularly for Linear Regression.

+Future improvements could include:
+- Using a larger dataset
+- Adding more relevant features
+- Trying advanced models such as Random Forest or XGBoost
+- Performing hyperparameter tuning

 ## Key Learning Outcomes
 - For better model performance more data is needed
 - Handling and preprocessing real-world datasets